 The Weighing Assembly consists of two separate conveyors operating and weighing alternately.
-When the conveyor reaches its established maximum weight that conveyor will automatically pause and the weight of the entire assembly will be automatically recorded for the purposes of DECCW records.
-From the gross weight of the assembly and the waste (within the hopper upon it) will be deducted the unloaded or tare weight of the assembly, leaving a record of the waste together with the time, date and waste classification.
+When the conveyor reaches its established maximum weight that conveyor will automatically pause and the weight of the entire assembly will be automatically recorded for the purposes of NSW EPA records.
+From the gross weight of the assembly including the waste will be deducted the unloaded or tare weight of the assembly, leaving a record of the waste together with the time, date and waste classification.

-During the pause period of the first conveyor and hopper assembly (to enable weighing) a secondary conveyor will become operational and it too will begin to fill its second hopper to capacity.
+During the pause period of the first conveyor and assembly (to enable weighing) a secondary conveyor will become operational and it too will begin to fill the second assembly to capacity.
 As the first assembly resumes movement (after weighing) the second assembly will pause in turn for its weight to be recorded in the same manner.